Shiny-Miner/bpre-select-in-party-screen-moves-pokemon/README.md

 ## Press Select Button In Party Now Screen Swaps Pokemon

-On the Fight, Bag, Pokemon, Run menu, pressing B will move the cursor to Run as long as the battle type isn't BATTLE_TYPE_TRAINER.
+Pressing the select button in the party menu allows access to the switch function without having to go into a menu.

 ![](bpre-select-in-party-menu-moves-pokemon.gif)